Oracle billionaire Larry Ellison bought a Hawaiian island for $300 million in 2012. He’s paying full wages and benefits for the island’s workers during the pandemic shutdown.

 How the island of Lanai is weathering the coronavirus

 The two hotels on the island, Four Seasons Resort Lanai and Hotel Lanai, both of which Ellison owns, are temporarily closed, but a skeleton and security crew is exempt from the island’s stay-at-home order to keep the hotels operational, according to the Honolulu Civil Beat.
 The island’s beaches were closed on April 17.
 Restaurants and coffee shops are open for takeout and delivery only.
-At the time of publication, Lanai had just confirmed its first case of coronavirus.
+At the time of publication, one Lanai resident was confirmed to have tested positive for the coronavirus.
+The resident was exposed to the virus in Maui and is now hospitalized there.

 - source